SebastianBoldt/Jelly/README.md

 * `updateMarginGuards(marginGuards: UIEdgeInsets, duration: Duration)` - Cover & Fade
 * `updateCorners(radius: CGFloat, corners: CACornerMask, duration: Duration)` - Cover & Fade & Slide

-Some of them will throw an exception if used on a wrong presentationType. <br/>
+Some of them will throw an exception if used on a not supported presentationType. <br/>
-For example: a width update can not be performed on vertical slide transitions because it always has full width or height depending on the direction type.
+For example: It is currently not possible to update the size on a Slide-Presentation.

 <img src="https://github.com/SebastianBoldt/Jelly/blob/feature/2.0.0/Github/customization.png?raw=true" width="400">